hsghori/CS-Notes/artificial_intelligence_notes.md

 - A polytree is a directed graph with no undirected cycles.
 We can always find an efficient ordering with polytrees.

-__Aproximate Inference__
+__Approximate Inference__

 - Approximate inference is a more efficient means of inference from a Bayes Net.
-Obvisouly (as the name implies), approximate inference is not as exact as the types of inference discussed above but it is often a more efficient method of inference.
+Obviously (as the name implies), approximate inference is not as exact as the types of inference discussed above but it is often a more efficient method of inference.
 - Prior Sampling